 None of the peaks in the High Tatras reaches three thousand meters, so you don’t have to deal with acclimatization.
 The higher mountains peak at around 2500 meters.
 Its highest point is the Gerlachovský štít (2,655 m).

 A weekend in the High Tatras costs less than in Austria or Slovenia.
-The prices of the tourist houses are affordable for many, travel by public transport is cheaper, and you can save a few euros on accommodation as well.
+The prices of tourist houses are affordable for many, travel by public transport is cheaper, and you can save a few euros on accommodation.

-You can end the day with a good snack of beer for 2.50 euros.
+You can end the day with a good beer snack for 2.50 euros.
 In the mountain chalets, a hearty meal is roughly 7 to 8 euros.

 Skiing in the High Tatras